fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 # Linux* TPM* Implementation

-`Ubuntu* OS version 20.04 or 22.04 / RHEL* OS version 8.4 or 8.6 / Debian 11.4` on x86 was used as a development and execution OS.
+`Ubuntu* OS version 20.04 or 22.04 / RHEL* OS version [8.4|8.6|8.8] / Debian 11.4` on x86 was used as a development and execution OS.
 Follow these steps to compile and execute FIDO Device Onboard (FDO).

-The FDO Client SDK execution depends on OpenSSL* toolkit 3.0.8 version.
+The FDO Client SDK execution depends on OpenSSL* toolkit 3.0.12 version.
 Users must install or upgrade the toolkit before compilation if the toolkit is not available by default in the environment.

 ## 1. Packages Requirements when Building Binaries with TPM* 2.0:

-* For Ubuntu* OS version 20.04 or 22.04 / Debian 11.4:
+* For Ubuntu* OS version [20.04|22.04] / Debian 11.4:
 ```shell
 sudo apt-get install build-essential python-setuptools clang-format dos2unix ruby \
   libglib2.0-dev libpcap-dev autoconf libtool libproxy-dev doxygen cmake mercurial nghttp2 libnghttp2-dev
 ```

-* For RHEL* OS version 8.4 or 8.6:
+* For RHEL* OS version [8.4|8.6|8.8]:
 ```shell
 sudo subscription-manager repos --enable codeready-builder-for-rhel-8-x86_64-rpms
 sudo yum -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm